CUCC Expedition Handbook

 But there is the significant danger that containers would get copied around and deployed without being properly cleaned up: resulting in configuration drift and a snowflake server situation.
 File permissions are a big issue.

-We should do both: create a Docker system for getting started, then transition programmers to script-based or recipe-based provisioning so that systems are rebuilt cleanly.
+We should do both: create a Docker or Podman system for getting started, then transition programmers to script-based or recipe-based provisioning so that systems are rebuilt cleanly.
 CUYC (who also use Django) have a bash script which sets up a new django development system.
 We should copy that in the first instance.
 Alas, we haven't got around to doing any of this yet.
+However uv now makes everything much, much simpler than when were were using pip.

 Configuring ubuntu